mullvad/mullvadvpn-app/docs/architecture.md

 ### Firewall integration

+### Connection logic

+#### Post-quantum

+A post-quantum (PQ) resistant tunnel is established by creating a pre-shared key (PSK) and then exchanging this with a VPN relay.
+This exchange happens in a normal tunnel, the PSK is saved on the relay and on the client together with a new temporary wireguard key of the client.
+After this a new tunnel is created which uses the new WG key and the PSK, this new tunnel is PQ resistant.

+#### Post-quantum & Multihop

+A PQ multihop tunnel requires two PSK exchanges, one for each relay.
+First the temporary WG key is created with the first PSK, these are exchanged through a normal tunnel with the entry peer.
+A second normal tunnel is then established through the entry peer to the exit peer and a new PSK is exchanged with the exit.
+Finally a new PQ resistant tunnel is created which uses the new WG key and the two PSKs and routes through the entry to the exit.

 ### Detecting device offline

 The tunnel state machine has an offline monitor that tries to detect when a device will certainly